-Running back Raheem Mostert was ahead of the curve.
-A lifetime ago the San Francisco 49ers’ star scored four touchdowns in January’s National Football Conference championship game and led his team into the Super Bowl.
-In March, a week before the coronavirus shut down the sports world, Mostert canceled an appearance at an autograph show in Santa Monica.
+When it comes to Covid precautions, running back Raheem Mostert was ahead of the curve.
+What seems a lifetime ago, in January 2020, the San Francisco 49ers’ star made headlines by scoring four touchdowns in the National Football Conference championship game and leading his team into the Super Bowl.
+But in March, a week before the coronavirus shut down the sports world, Mostert canceled an appearance at an autograph show in Santa Monica.

-U.S. Covid-19 deaths reached 130,000 at the end of June, and now many NFL players question the upcoming 2020 season saying, “We don’t know what it’s going to take for us to be back out there on the field.”
+By the end of June, Covid-19 deaths in the U.S. had reached 130,000.
+Now many of Mostert’s colleagues in the NFL are questioning the upcoming 2020 season, saying, “We don’t know what it’s going to take for us to be back out there on the field.”

 All this was before the May 25 police murder of George Floyd in Minneapolis.
 The video of officer Derek Chauvin killing Floyd quickly went viral and drew millions, including professional football and other sports figures, into the streets, chanting “Black Lives Matter,” and “Jail Killer Cops.”
 The rise of the coronavirus and racial protests have truly conflagrated the sports world.

 Big sports in turmoil.
 President Donald Trump wants sports to return.
 He often takes to Twitter to criticize activist athletes like Colin Kaepernick and the National Basketball Association’s LeBron James.
 He says he’s “tired of watching old baseball games on TV.”
 More likely, Trump wants a diversion and a “return to normalcy” to take the spotlight off his slow response and backward leadership during the pandemic.